The Bellman equation for power utility maximization with semimartingales: Verification

-and the set of optimal strategies equals the set of all $(\pi^*,\hkappa)$ such that \begin{itemize}[topsep=3pt, partopsep=0pt, itemsep=1pt,parsep=2pt] \item $\hkappa=(D/L)^\beta$ $\mu^\circ$-a.e., \item $\pi^*$ is predictable, $\sC$-valued and $\sigma^\top \pi^* \in \Pi^{\sigma^\top\sC} \{\beta(\theta+Z)\}$ $P\otimes dt$-a.e. \end{itemize} One can remark that the previous arguments show $Y'=\log(L)$ whenever $Y'$ is a solution of the BSDE~\eqref{eq:HuImkellerMullerBSDE} which is uniformly bounded from above.
-Hence we have proved uniqueness for~\eqref{eq:HuImkellerMullerBSDE} in this class of solutions, which is not immediate from BSDE theory.
-One can also note that, in contrast to~\cite{HuImkellerMuller.05}, we did not use the theory of $BMO$ martingales in this example.
+and the set of optimal strategies equals the set of all $(\pi ^*,\hkappa )$ such that: \begin{itemize} \item$\hkappa=(D/L)^\beta$ $\mu^\circ$-a.e., \item$\pi^*$ is predictable, $\sC$-valued and $\sigma^\top\pi^* \in \Pi^{\sigma^\top\sC} \{\beta(\theta+Z)\}$ $P\otimes dt$-a.e. \end{itemize} One can remark that the previous arguments show $Y'=\log(L)$ whenever~$Y'$ is a solution of the BSDE (\ref{eqHuImkellerMullerBSDE}) which is uniformly bounded from above.
+Hence, we have proved uniqueness for (\ref{eqHuImkellerMullerBSDE}) in this class of solutions, which is not immediate from BSDE theory.
+One can also note that, in contrast to~\cite{HuImkellerMuller05}, we did not use the theory of BMO martingales in this example.
 Finally, we remark that the existence of an optimal strategy can also be obtained by convex duality, under the additional assumption that $\sC$ is convex. \end{Example}